 Were you in an accident within the last two years that was caused by the other driver, and now you’ve realized your vehicle isn’t worth what it was before the accident, even after it’s been repaired?
 You may be owed diminished value compensation from the other driver’s insurance company.

 What is diminished value?
 What determines whether a vehicle has suffered from diminished value?
 How do you prove diminished value?
 Should you hire a Phoenix diminished value lawyer?

-Here’s everything you need to know about Arizona’s diminished value law and how it applies to your vehicle.
+Here’s everything you need to know about the Arizona diminished value law and how it applies to your damaged vehicle.
 Have questions or want a free consultation?
 Contact Wade & Nysather AZ Accident Attorneys today.

 Diminished value claims are a way for you to recover the lost resale value of your vehicle after an accident caused by another driver.
 Many people don’t want to buy cars that have been in accidents, even if they’ve been repaired, making vehicles worth less after an accident than they were pre-crash.

-You can’t submit a diminished value claim in Arizona if you were the at-fault driver; the accident must have been the other driver’s fault.
-(If you didn’t get a copy when you filed it, you can click here to get a free police report.)
+You can’t submit an Arizona diminished value claim if you were the at-fault driver; the accident must have been the other driver’s fault.

 There are 3 types of diminished value claims:

 Here are a few things you should know about diminished value claims in Arizona:

 There are many reasons why your vehicle’s resale value may have decreased by more than just the repair costs after an accident, including:

 You deserve to get the diminished value of your vehicle back from the other driver’s insurance, which is why you should set up a free consultation with the diminished value attorneys at Wade & Nysather to discuss filing a diminished value claim.